MichaelAquilina/tro/README.rst

 .. image:: assets/tro_show_list.png
    :width: 400

 If we want to edit a specific card, then we can also specify a card pattern.
-This will open our default editor (specified by the ``EDITOR`` environment variable) so that we can edit the contents of our card (example below is vim):
+This will open our default editor (specified by the ``EDITOR`` environment variable) so that we can edit the contents of our card.

+For example, running ``tro show todo today rust`` would open vim:

 .. image:: assets/tro_show_card.png
    :width: 400